awadih/awadih.github.io/docs/index.md

 # Welcome :relaxed:

-Passionate for general knowledge, I post in this peronal blog my updated works in different fields, namely energy-related and data-driven prjects.
+Passionate for general knowledge, I post in this peronal blog my updated works in different fields, namely energy-related and data-driven projects.
 Besides my background in energy sciences & experience in data science, I am keen on working on volunteering projects.

 ## Academic context